 - Mediavine: This ad company is considered one of the top tier ad servers with a high payout.
-However, you do need a minimum of 25,000 visitors a month (but the second your analytics show this number you can apply).
+However, you do need a minimum of 50,000 visitors a month (but the second your analytics show this number you can apply – this was increased from 25,000 visitors a month in 2020).
 They have quite a review process to vet their publishers, but if you can get in, you are likely to get a much higher payout than most ads.

 There are plenty of other ad networks out there, these are just a few common ones you can look into.

 Sell Digital Content